vackosar/vackosar.github.io/_posts/2023-10-29-Encoder-only-Decoder-only-vs-Encoder-Decoder-Transfomer.md

-### Encoder-Decoder T5
+### Encoder-Decoder (T5 model)
 ![T5 encoder-decoder multi-task visualization](/images/t5-text-to-text.png)

 [T5](https://arxiv.org/abs/1910.10683) has [Encoder-Decoder or Full-Transformer](https://arxiv.org/abs/1706.03762).
 Input is text and output is the next word (token), which is then appended to the decoder-input.
-Encoder decoder uses cross-attention to introduce information from the encoder into the decoder.
+Encoder decoder uses [cross-attention](/ml/cross-attention-in-transformer-architecture) to introduce information from the encoder into the decoder.

 ### Decoder-Only vs Encoder-Decoder